Professional edition active

 View Patient Education

-Memory loss is a common complaint in the primary care setting.
+In the primary care setting, memory loss is commonly reported.
 It is particularly common among older adults but also may be reported by younger people.
-Sometimes family members rather than the patient report the memory loss (typically in an older adults, often one with dementia).
+Sometimes family members rather than the patient report the memory loss (typically in an older adult with dementia).

 Clinicians and patients are often concerned that the memory loss indicates impending dementia.
 Such concern is based on the common knowledge that the first sign of dementia typically is memory loss.
 However, most memory loss does not represent the onset of dementia.